| +Home | Museum | Wanted | Specs | Previous | Next |

 K and Q registers are always zero, and are used as place holders for decimal

-point positioning, as explained the the operator's manual.
+point positioning, as explained in the operator's manual.
 The P register

 consists of a total of 28 digits, 24 of which are useful, with the leading